kadirahq/meteor-login-state/README.md

 ## Getting Started

 This meteor package use for sharing login state information between apps hosted in different sub-domains.
 All apps are not necessory to be meteor apps.
-One app must be a meteor app and its login state information easialy can be share across multiple sub-domains with this.
+One app must be a meteor app and its login state can be share easialy across multiple sub-domains using this package.

 ### On Meteor App